Vantage Investment Philosophy – Part 2: Investing in Listed Property and Infrastructure Sectors

 Global Listed Infrastructure

-The Australian listed infrastructure market has significantly consolidated since 2005, leaving only four infrastructure companies on the ASX (APA Group, Atlas Arteria, Auckland International Airport and Transurban Group).
+The Australian listed infrastructure market has significantly consolidated since 2005, leaving only four essential infrastructure companies on the ASX (APA Group, Atlas Arteria, Auckland International Airport and Transurban Group).
 This limited domestic market necessitates that Australian investors look globally for meaningful exposure to diversified infrastructure assets.
-In contrast, global listed infrastructure offers access to over 130 companies across multiple infrastructure sub-sectors.
+In contrast, global listed essential infrastructure offers access to over 130 companies across multiple infrastructure sub-sectors.
 This broader universe provides greater diversification opportunities and the potential to capitalise on global infrastructure trends.

 Global Listed Property